Some dogs walk tall,

 If you want to walk miles, Sky will go the distance.
 Glens are hardy and free-moving, although Sky does run with all the grace of a pygmy hippo in a tutu.
 Some dogs may walk tall, but all Glens walk happy!
 We would not recommend over-exercising though, and long treks should be punctuated with plenty of rest.
 We would also avoid jumping from Manx stone walls if possible!

-We have either completely lucked out, or Glens generally are easy company.
+We have either completely lucked out, or most Glens are flexible, easy company.
 On walks, Sky's sole mission is to meet and greet as many dogs and their humans as possible.
 She is incredibly affectionate and gregarious.
 And Glens do not yap.
 They just give a surprisingly stentorian bark and tend to leave it at that.
 A Glen will become more vocal when agitated, which should help to deter unwelcome visitors.
 When I'm walking in the middle of nowhere without a mobile signal, I am reassured that Sky is by my side.

 We took Sky on a two-week holiday to the Isle of Man TT races in 2015.
 This entailed tedious hours in a car and on a ferry.
 And motorbikes, 24-7.
 Not a peep out of her.
 We stayed in a tiny hotel room, where she had to wait to go two storeys down to get outside.
 Not one accident or incident.
 All the guests fell in love with her, and we encountered that classic response to seeing a Glen for the first time: Guest: ‘She’s a Glen of what?’
 Me: ‘Imaal, I-M-A-A-L.’ Guest: ‘Wow.
 I don’t normally like dogs, but I love yours…’